 Is Open Heart Surgery Permanent?

-Open Heart Surgery is a permanent surgery which involves in the incision of chest and surgical correction of the blood vessels or muscles or heart valves to increase the overall quality and life expectancy of the patient.
+Open Heart Surgery is a permanent surgery which involves the incision of the chest and surgical correction of the blood vessels or muscles or heart valves to increase the overall quality and life expectancy of the patient.

 What are the long-term results of Open Heart Surgery?

 The following are the long-term results of Open Heart Surgery: